HISTORY OF THE MACEDONIA MISSIONARY BAPTIST CHURCH

 Youth Ministers who have served this church are as follows: Rev. Edward Boyd, Rev. Brian Butler, Rev. Henry Smith, Rev. Robert Rushing, Rev. Anthony Chavers, Rev. L.L.
 Eldridge, Rev. Rudolph Ransom, Rev. Gary Alston, and Rev. Horace Boyd.

-Macedonia has ordained/license the following ministers: T.J.
+Macedonia has ordained/license the following Ministers: T.J.
 Scott, Isaiah Mack, M.A.
 Scott, H. Clinton Boyd, Horace C. Boyd, T.J.
 Wright, Edward Boyd, Diane Berry, Leroy Lott, Inez Holmes, Joe Rountree, Sean Brewton and Donna Brewton.

 Deacons who have served this church are as follows: Joe Frasier, Sam Harris, H.S.
 Smith, Richard Zant, Louis Boyd, Ernest F. Boyd, Clyde Boyd, T. J. Wright, T.A.
 McKinnies, W.G.
 Stevens, T.J.
 Scott, Wallace Scott, Albert Scott, Marcus Scott, Willard Richardson, Charlie Richardson, William Boyd, Robert Harris, Henry Murant, D. C. Murrell, Bethel Lewis, Lonnie Lewis, Warnell Smiley, Lucious Webb Smiley, W.D.
 Wright, N.W.
 Williams, Sylvester Williams, C. W. Middleton, James Elder, Stanley Posey, Douglas Foxx, Willie Lee Cox, Leroy Lott, and Joe Rountree.
-The current staff consists of Navey Johnson, Thomas McLendon, Cedric Berry, and Lamar Tillman.
+The current staff consists of Navey Johnson serving as Chairman, Thomas McLendon, Cedric Berry, and Lamar Tillman.

 Superintendents who have served this church are as follows: Sam Harris, B.L.
 Lewis, N.W.
 Williams, Warnell Smiley, W.D.
 Wright, M.A.
 Scott, Slater Wright, E.F.
 Boyd, John Simmons, Carl Osgood Curvin, James Elder, Navey Johnson and Leslie Stewart and Douglas Foxx.
 Deacon Tillman is presently serving.